xkfan/xkfan.github.io/private/english-writing.md

 between the V1 and V2 is not the objective of this paper, **we leave the endeavour of explaining this phenomena to future work**.

+We use LLVM for our implementation,
+**though these concepts should generalize to other compilers**.

 ## Short Phrases